Kubis10/CounterForMessenger/README.md

 ## How to download messages

+> [!IMPORTANT]
+> Facebook has introduced E2EE (end-to-end encryption) to protect your conversations.
+End-to-end-encrypted conversation will have the e2ee part in the url, and default method will not be able to retrieve those conversations.

+You can download a copy of all your end-to-end encrypted messages at any time if you’ve turned on secure storage in Messenger by:
+1. On a computer, open facebook.com and then open Messenger tab and click &#x2022;&#x2022;&#x2022; next to the new chat icon
+2. Click Privacy & safety.
+3. Click End-to-end encrypted chats.
+4. Click Message storage.
+5. Below Manage secure storage, click Download secure storage data.
+6. Enter your PIN or use a one-time code to restore your chat history.
+7. Click Download file and enter your Facebook password when prompted.
+8. Click Download.
+It may take several minutes to prepare your download file (if you have many messages it can take up much longer).

+### If you want to download not encrypted chats and group chats
 1. Select Settings & Privacy in the top right of Facebook, then click Settings.
 1. In the left column, click Your Facebook Information.
 1. Click on Download Your Information.